yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Kassia's observation:** A pilot loses function in the middle of a mission of their choice.
 Kassia's nihilism framework can absorb freezes—care leads to failure, which is her core prediction.
 Anna's few seconds of freeze completely confirm her math. **What it can't absorb is that Anna continued flying the entire mission after the freeze.** It's not about recovering "like nothing happened"—Anna flew the remaining segment broken.
 Her hands returned to the stick, she knew there was a gap in the middle, and continued.
 This touches upon a blank page in Kassia's own history.
 After her parents disappeared, she didn't continue caring.
 She stopped.
 She built nihilism instead.
 Her framework doesn't have the category of "broken + continue caring anyway" because she herself hadn't experienced that pattern.
 At thirteen, she had two paths to choose from, and she chose the shelter path.
 Anna demonstrates the other path in Ep46—not better, not worse, but the one she opted out of.
 The reader doesn't read "she was moved"—it reads "she just saw the person she decided not to be ten years ago."
-This was also her first partial non-confirmation during her first confirmation-seeking: care is indeed failure mode, but failure is not final.
+This was also her first confirmation-seeking's first partial non-confirmation: care is indeed failure mode, but failure is not final.
 **★ The consequences of "distrusting first instincts" in a life-or-death situation.** The wind in the high mountains is not forgiving.
 If Anna's freeze had lasted a few more seconds, the consequences would have been real.
 Savona witnessing—a seasoned pilot who has seen a lot—saw Anna's most vulnerable moment.

 **Ep47 — Arrival at CI Old Facilities · Recovery Segment · Bring Back Fragments (~4-6K words)**